Jayanth-Adhitya/AdMyBRAND/AI_Usage_Report.md

     * **Increased Productivity:** The real-time suggestions reduced the need to manually type out code, leading to a noticeable increase in coding speed.
     * **Reduced Cognitive Load:** By handling predictable or repetitive code, Copilot allowed developers to maintain their focus on higher-level problem-solving and architectural decisions.

 ### 1.3.
-CodiumAI (Code Integrity and Testing)
+Cline (Code Integrity and Testing)

-* **Purpose:** CodiumAI is an AI-powered tool focused on code integrity.
+* **Purpose:** Cline is an AI-powered tool focused on code integrity.
 Its main function is to analyze existing code and automatically generate a comprehensive suite of unit tests, documentation (docstrings), and identify potential bugs.
 * **Application in Project:** This tool was utilized after core functionality was implemented.
 It was used to:
-    * **Generate Unit Tests:** CodiumAI analyzed functions and methods to create test cases that cover various scenarios, including "happy paths" and edge cases.
+    * **Generate Unit Tests:** Cline analyzed functions and methods to create test cases that cover various scenarios, including "happy paths" and edge cases.
     * **Analyze and Improve Code:** The tool provided suggestions for refactoring or optimizing code, helping to improve performance and readability.
     * **Automate Documentation:** It was used to generate docstrings, ensuring that key functions and classes were well-documented.
 * **Impact:**